How to Roll Over Retirement Accounts

 Please note that Traditional funds must be rolled over into a Traditional IRA and Roth funds must be rolled over into a Roth IRA.
 If you aren’t sure which type(s) of funds you have, contact your current provider or HR representative.
 You can always convert a Traditional IRA into a Roth IRA after the rollover.

 These instructions only apply if you’d like to roll your funds into a Betterment IRA.
-If you’d like to transfer funds to an existing Betterment 401(k) plan through your employer, please contact us at email@example.com for separate instructions.
+Learn how to transfer funds into an existing Betterment 401(k).

 Can I roll over my active 401(k) (or other employer-sponsored plan) into Betterment?

 Your plan provider likely will not let you roll over a 401(k) while it is still active.
 This same logic applies to 403(b)s, Pensions and other employer-sponsored retirement plans.
 For most providers, they require you to be retired or no longer employed at the company to be allowed to roll over retirement funds.
 Ask your provider to see what their rules are.

 Can I have a Betterment account in addition to my 401(k) account?

 Great question!
 Betterment makes it easy to manage all of your assets holistically, and we provide advice accordingly.
 When you’re logged into your Betterment 401(k) account, click “Add New” on the left of your Profile.
 You’ll be able to add a taxable, IRA, joint or trust account.
 You can also sync external accounts so that your personalized advice is based on an even more holistic financial picture.

 How do I perform an IRA transfer or rollover?